tiangolo/issue-manager/README.md

     },
     "waiting": {
         "delay": 691200,
-        "message": "Closing after 8 days of waiting for the additional info requested."
+        "message": "Closing after 8 days of waiting for the additional info requested.", "reminder": {
+            "before": "P3D",
+            "message": "Heads-up: this will be closed in ~3 days unless there’s new activity."
+        }
     },
     "needs-tests": {
       "delay": 691200,